fpereiro/gotoB/tutorial/tutorial.md

 If **templates** allow you to implement the *static* aspect of an UI (how the app looks at a given point in time), **state management** allows you to implement the *dynamic* aspect of an UI (how to change the UI to reflect a change in the state).
 State management, from the perspective of the UI, is the part of the app that has the responsibility of updating the UI when the state changes.

-At first sight, talkign about *state management* might sound overcomplicated.
-After all, one could simply update the entire UI whenever the state changes.
+Talking about *state management* might sound overcomplicated.
+After all, one could simply update the entire UI whenever the state changes!

 ```
 initial UI -> user interaction #1 -> state change #1 -> UI reflecting state #1
 ```

 And you'd be right.
-If you update the entire UI whenever there's a change in the state, you wouldn't need state management.
-But this is usually not possible, for two reasons:
+If you update the entire UI whenever there's a change in the state, you will not need state management.
+But this is usually not desirable, for two reasons:

 1. Performance: updating the entire UI can take a long time in many apps with lots of components.
 2. User experience: with constant page renderings, some features become hard or even impossible to use, such as inputs or the scrollbar.

-For a simple application like the stopwatch, you can get away with updating the entire UI all the time.
-With a todo list app, probably not; with more complex and real apps, it will not be possible.
+For a simple application like the stopwatch, you can get away with updating the entire UI every single time the state change.
+With a todo list app, probably not; with more complex and real apps, it will be impossible.
 That's where state management comes in, helping determine which parts of the page should be updated.

 Going back to the example of the stopwatch, let's recall what are the two elements of the state: